dekoding/storytracker-frontend/README.md

 * See at a glance which stories are currently at markets or have sold.
 * See detailed submission and reader statistics for your stories, such as number of rejections.
 * Download a backup of your information database at any time.
-* Responsive UI suitable for desktops, tablets, and mobile devices (only when installed to a server).
+* Responsive UI suitable for desktops, tablets, and mobile devices (when installed to a server).

 ## Installation